nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 Cortical microcircuit model
 ===========================

-This is a PyNEST implementation of the microcircuit model by Potjans and Diesmann [1]_.
+This is a PyNEST implementation of the cortical microcircuit model by Potjans and Diesmann [1]_.
 The network model represents four layers of cortex, L2/3, L4, L5, and L6, each consisting of a population of excitatory neurons and a population of inhibitory neurons.

 .. |img1| image:: microcircuit.png